-It seems the same thing happened to eighties and nineties rock heartthrob Axl Rose.
-In 1989 Slash had invited his longtime friend David Bowie to come to see him and his band in a small, but legendary, heavy metal bar called The Cathouse.
-Bowie, had known Slash and his mother Ola Hudson for a very long time, having had the latter design his clothes and costumes since 1975.
-Slash even claims he once walked in on Hudson and Bowie in the nude… Underestimate Bowie at your peril.
+It would also appear that the same thing happened to ’80s and ’90s rock heartthrob Axl Rose.
+In 1989 Slash had invited his longtime friend David Bowie to come and visit him and his band in a small—but legendary—heavy metal bar called ‘The Cathouse’.
+Bowie, who had known Slash and his mother Ola Hudson for a very long time, once had the latter design his clothes and costumes since their first meeting in 1975.
+Slash even claims he once walked in on Hudson and Bowie in the nude… underestimate Bowie at your peril.

-As Axl and the band had their shows with The Rolling Stones, Rose ran into Mick Jagger (who himself had fallen victim to the charms of Bowie) alongside Eric Clapton who had heard about the skirmish and were interested to hear of any blow landed on Bowie’s beautiful bonce.
+As Axl and the band had their shows with The Rolling Stones, Rose ran into Mick Jagger (who himself had fallen victim to the charms of Bowie) alongside Eric Clapton, who at the time of their meeting, had heard about the skirmish and was interested to hear of any blow landed on Bowie’s beautiful bonce.
 “I was out doing a soundcheck one day when we were opening for the Rolling Stones, and Mick Jagger and Eric Clapton cornered me.
 I’m sittin’ on this amp and all of a sudden they’re both right there in front of me.
 And Jagger doesn’t really talk a lot, right?

-He’s just real serious about everything, and all of a sudden he’s like (adopts exaggerated Dick Van Dyke-style Cockney), “So you got in a fight with Bowie, didja?”
+“He’s just real serious about everything, and all of a sudden he’s like (adopts exaggerated Dick Van Dyke-style Cockney), ‘So you got in a fight with Bowie, didja?’
 So I told him the story real quick, and he and Clapton are going off about Bowie in their own little world, talking about things from years ago.
 They were saying things like when Bowie gets drunk, he turns into the “Devil from Bromley” (Bowie’s family moved to the London Borough of Bromley when he was a teenager).
 I mean, I’m not even in this conversation.
 I’m just sittin’ there.
 Listening to ‘em bitch like crazy about Bowie.
 It was funny.”

-Axl and Bowie did eventually make up, hence the image at the top of this article, as they agreed to move on and one assumes Bowie find his next girl and leave Axl’s
+Axl and Bowie did eventually make up—hence the image at the top of this article—as they agreed to move on and one assumes Bowie find his next girl and leave Axl’s